A recipe for rhubarb almond danishes from a laminated dough with a frangipane and rhubarb swirl, glazed with rhubarb syrup.

 I called the fairy garden daughter to the kitchen, and she happily assisted rolling and folding and filling the dough, all while talking about making light saber LEGO earrings and her newfound facts on the mating habits of cardinals, which can be seen from our kitchen window.

 These danishes start with a basic a yeasted laminated dough dotted with freshly ground cardamom specks.
-They’re filled with frangipane and a spears of cooked down rhubarb butter, glazed rhubarb syrup, and sprinkled with a healthy handful of sliced almonds.
+They’re filled with frangipane and a smear of cooked down rhubarb butter, glazed rhubarb syrup, and sprinkled with a healthy handful of sliced almonds.

 A recipe for rhubarb almond danishes from a laminated dough with a frangipane and rhubarb swirl, glazed with rhubarb syrup.
 They’re not too sweet, with the tangy rhubarb providing a nice contrast against the sweetness from the honey and the richness of the buttery dough.